 The Web Content Accessibility Guidelines (WCAG) are a set of recommendations for making websites and apps accessible to people with disabilities.
 This article explains WCAG and how to use them.

 WCAG has been the internationally recognised standard for web accessibility for more than 20 years.
 WCAG 1.0 was published by the W3C in 1999, WCAG 2.0 in 2008, and WCAG 2.1 in 2018.
-The W3C is now working on WCAG 2.2 and expects to publish it sometime during the last 3 months of 2020.
+The W3C is now working on WCAG 2.2 and expects to publish it sometime during late 2022, early 2023.

 The Accessibility Guidelines Working Group (AG WG) is responsible for creating WCAG at the W3C.
 Members of AG WG include large technology companies like Adobe and Google, accessibility companies like TetraLogical, and many people who represent other organisations with an interest in accessibility.
 The AG WG also consults widely with the web community to make sure that each version of WCAG receives feedback from as many people who will use them as possible.